vbakatov/snet-daemon/README.md

 * **registry_address_key** (Optional) -
   Ethereum address of the Registry contract instance.This is auto determined if not specified based on the blockchain_network_selected
-  If a value is specified , it will be used and no attempt will be made to auto determine the registry address.
+  If a value is specified, it will be used and no attempt will be made to auto determine the registry address.

 * **alerts_email** (optional; default: `""`) - It must be a valid email. if it is empty, then it is considered as alerts